Shakespeare’s The Winter’s Tale shadows our soul-body journey. But what’s that got to do with needing a resurrection? A few things, as it turns out.

 and the breath of the Almighty gives me life.”

 Yes, God’s breath is in you.
+He breathed into you from deep within Himself.
 How profound and amazing is that?
-He’s that close to you, day by day, hour by hour, breath by breath.
+He’s that close to you, day by day, hour by hour, soul-breath by soul-breath.

-Since the soul nuance translated as life force/self (nefesh) is enmeshed with the body, it makes a way for the the soul to join the body in a human experience in this worldly dimension.
+Per the Hebrew in scripture, there are three nuances of the soul.
+The one translated as life force/self (nefesh) is enmeshed with the body and makes a way for the soul to join the body in a human experience while in this worldly dimension.

-The God-breathed soul’s job is upward: Elevating the soul-body relationship from glory to glory, for a spiritually fruitful life.
+The job of the God-breathed soul is upward: Elevating the soul-body relationship from glory to glory, for a spiritually fruitful life.
 Surrendering to the will of God, accepting the yoke of heaven.